Do you feel lost trying to figure which Forex trading strategies to use?

-If you want to be a scalper, I recommend you join a proprietary trading firm because they will provide the tools to help you with it.
+If you want to be a scalper, I recommend you join a proprietary trading firm because they will provide the tools and the forex strategies to help you with it.

 Forex trading strategies that work #5 — Transition trading

-You’ve probably never heard of this before because I came up with it.
+You’ve probably never heard of this forex trading strategy before because I came up with it.

 Back while I was in proprietary trading, one of the “interesting” things I learned was transition trading.

 “What is transition trading?”

 Well, the idea is to enter a trade on the lower timeframe, and if the market moves in your favor, you can increase your target profit or trail your stop loss on the higher timeframe.

 Here’s an example:

 Let’s say you traded the breakout on GBP/JPY 1-hour timeframe and the price quickly went in your favor.